orsinium-labs/walnats/docs/alloy.md

 ---
 # Verification

-Formal verification usually means that you describe the same algoithm twice (declaratively and imperatively), and then computer checks that both implementations are equivalent.
+Formal verification usually means that you describe the same algorithm twice (declaratively and imperatively), and then the computer checks that both implementations are equivalent.
 And when it comes to distributed systems, you need not only to describe your system but also how it changes over time.
 There are currently 2 usable languages that can effectively describe changing systems: [TLA+](https://en.wikipedia.org/wiki/TLA%2B) and [Alloy 6](https://en.wikipedia.org/wiki/Alloy_(specification_language)).
-On this page, I use Alloy 6 because it's  simpler, looks more like a programming language, great for describing relations, and has a nice visualizer.
+On this page, I use Alloy 6 because it's simpler, looks more like a programming language, is great for describing relations, and has a nice visualizer.

 This page provides a declarative model for a walnats-based system.
-You can use this model to generate possible failure scenarios or built on top of it verification of your business-specific logic.
+You can use this model to generate possible failure scenarios or build on top of it verification of your business-specific logic.

 ## Learn Alloy

 The good news is that there are tons of articles and publications about Alloy.
-Disproportinally more than this tool is actually used by sane people.
-The bad news is that Alloy 6 (released in 2021) was a huge release introducing a great support for working with time.
-Before the release, working with time required a lot of dirty hacks and workarounds, and it all was far from pretty.
-And most of models and tutorials using Alloy relied on time.
-Hence if you see a tutorial for Alloy using time and not updated after 2021, you can safely dicard it, it's useless now.
+Disproportionally more than this tool is actually used by sane people.
+The bad news is that Alloy 6 (released in 2021) was a huge release introducing great support for working with time.
+Before the release, working with the time required a lot of dirty hacks and workarounds, and it all was far from pretty.
+And most of the models and tutorials using Alloy relied on time.
+Hence if you see a tutorial for Alloy using time and not updated after 2021, you can safely discard it, it's useless now.

 There are some resources to learn Alloy that are still good: